rdagumampan/yuniql-web/content/docs/get-started-postgresql.md

 +++
 title = "PosgtreSql, MySql and Others" description = "A quick-start guide to PostgreSql and other platforms.
 Install, run, verify." bref = "A quick-start guide to working with PostgreSql and other platforms.
 Install, run, verify.
 10-mins capped.
-Run these commands line by line via CLI tool like CMD, Powershell, Bash." weight = 3 draft = false toc = false
+Run these commands line by line via CLI tool like Bash, CMD and Powershell." weight = 3 draft = false toc = false